Institute of Cornish Studies: History

 Most recently, the department has been building its digital presence and working towards a Heritage Lottery Funding bid to support a student young roots project called Cornwall’s Maritime Churches Project.
 This project is a participatory research which will work with a group of volunteer students from the University of Exeter and recruited Sixth Form students from local Cornish Parish Communities.
 The project will pursue extensive original research of important Coastal Churches which, have been previously overlooked.
 These buildings hold a significant amount of myth and authentic ‘maritime’ history for their local communities and this research will involve interactive sessions with local residents by holding ‘memory evenings’ and inviting them to participate in ‘oral histories’.
 Along with images and archival material from the churches, these oral histories will be collected and documented, preserving the personal relationships that the local people have with these heritage buildings.
 The second stage of research is to go into genealogy records, as far back as the early modern period when piracy, smuggling and fishing were commonly associated with Cornwall’s Coastal economy.
 The ultimate output of the project will produce an online, interactive map that will be free for both local and visiting communities to use in years to come.
 This map will also act as a useful education tool for primary and secondary schools, colleges and Cornish universities, providing an important resource for users to explore these churches as an element of their local heritage.

+In September 2024, the institute announced a Cornish language survey to capture opinions regarding the importance and usage of the Cornish language.
+The survey is in collaboration with Cornwall Council.